Free Doubly-Infinitary Distributive Categories are Cartesian Closed: Final remarks and future work

 \subsection{G\"odel's Dialectica interpretation}

-The exponential formula for $\Dist{\catC}$ presented in this paper is a variation on G\"odel's Dialectica interpretation (see \cite{godel1958bisher} for the original reference and \cite{Hyland02} for a categorical formulation), exponentials in categories of polynomials/containers \cite{altenkirch2010higher}, and the Diller-Nahm formulas (see \cite{diller1974variante} for the original reference and \cite{Hyland02} and \cite[Section 6.4]{nunes2023chad} for categorical formulations).
-We plan to explain the precise relationship to these results in a separate paper, in order not to distract from the simple nature of the results presented herein.
+The exponential formula of Theorem~\ref{thm:ccc} is a variation on the categorical manifestations of G\"odel's Dialectica interpretation~\cite{godel1958bisher, Hyland02, zbMATH04104952, zbMATH07648691}, on exponentials in categories of polynomials and containers~\cite{altenkirch2010higher}, and on Diller--Nahm style formulas~\cite{diller1974variante, Hyland02, nunes2023chad}.
+The precise relationship is discussed in the separate paper~\cite{LV24b}.